Update: ‘Honda electrification strategy (North America)’ section updated.

 Honda electrification strategy (North America)

-2022 Honda HR-V FAQs
+Next-gen 2023 Honda HR-V FAQs

-What will be the 2022 Honda HR-V price?
+What is the expected 2023 Honda HR-V price?

 The next-gen Honda HR-V’s prices may start at around $23,000.